niteshbalusu11/BOS-Commands-Document/README.md

   - `payments`: any payments made on the LN including keysends.
 - Usage example: `bos accounting chain-fees`.
 Displays amounts spent on chain-fees in a table.
 - Flags:
-  - `--csv`: outputs the accounting results to a csv file: Example: `bos accounting chain-fees --csv > chainfees.csv`
+  - `csv`: outputs the accounting results to a csv file: Example: `bos accounting chain-fees --csv > chainfees.csv`
   - `disable-fiat`: Disables the usage of fiat in accounting, it defaults to sats as the unit of account.
   - `month`: select the month number to get accounting only for that specific month. `bos accounting forwards --month 8` returns results for August.
   - `rate-provider`: BOS provides two rate providers, coindesk and coingecko to provide accounting in fiat, this flag is defaulted to coindesk.
 To switch provider if the default provider is down or results take too long to pop-up use `bos accounting forwards --rate-provider coingecko`